SPARQL-Anything/sparql.anything/EXTENSION_MECHANISMS.md

 A maven project showing how to extend SPARQL Anything is available [here](https://github.com/SPARQL-Anything/JavaExtensionExample).

-This project includes defines a new triplifier, called MyTriplifier, which reads the input resource byte-by-byte, transforms each byte into a character, and adds the character as a slot of the root container.
+This project defines a new triplifier, called `MyTriplifier`, which reads the input resource byte-by-byte, transforms each byte into a character, and adds the character as a slot of the root container.
-MyTriplifier is used to transform resources having mime type `my-mime-type` and extension `myext`.
+`MyTriplifier` is used to transform resources having mime type `my-mime-type` and extension `myext`.

-Source code of the MyTriplifier
+Source code of the `MyTriplifier` class

 ```java
 package sparqlanything.user;